Virus dims Carnival joy and commerce on a New Orleans street - WTMJ

 The toll of this year’s toned-down Mardi Gras is evident on St. Claude Avenue, an off-the-beaten-track stretch that has become a destination in recent years.
 Many of the street’s small business owners have weathered so much already that even as coronavirus vaccinations ramp up, they’re prepared for a long wait before business gets back to normal.

-Michelle Hagan owns the nine-room inn with her husband just steps off St. Claude.
+Michelle Hagan and her husband own the nine-room inn just steps off St. Claude.
 Last year, one of the groups known as a krewe paraded right by the house with a procession called Chewbacchus — an homage to a “Star Wars” character.
 She described it as one of the best nights since the couple bought the inn.

 “I was really hoping for that again this year.
 But obviously, that’s not happening,” she said.
 “It’ll be very different.”